bsdnet/bsdnet.github.io/content/posts/hello-world.md

 # Steps

-## Create a Github account if you do not have
+## Create a Github account if you do not have one

 ## Create a Github Repository